scaleway/serverless-scaleway-functions/README.md

 [Official ESM documentaton](https://nodejs.org/api/esm.html)

-ES-Modules are available from `node16` runtime @ on Scaleway Serverless Functions.
+ES-Modules are available since `node16` runtime @ on Scaleway Serverless Functions.
 Recent versions of Node introduce a modern way to re-use your code.
 By default Node treats your code with `CommonJS`.

 According to the official documentation you can enable module by specifying module type in `package.json`, example :